igorschultz/conformity-gcp/gcp/docs/add_multiple_gcp_projects.md

 # Cloud One Conformity

-# Assign Access to the Service Account for Projects
+# Configure GCP Organization and Projects to Cloud One Conformity

 ## Overview

-<walkthrough-tutorial-duration duration="10"></walkthrough-tutorial-duration>
+<walkthrough-tutorial-duration duration="20"></walkthrough-tutorial-duration>

-This tutorial will guide you to add new GCP Projects to an existing Cloud One Conformity Service Account.
+This tutorial will guide you to the set up configuration of your GCP organization and projects to Cloud One Conformity.
+The Conformity deployment script will create:

+* Cloud One Conformity Bot Service Account on your Security Project
+* A custom role will be created at Organization level
+* Map the Conformity Bot Service Account to all projects
+* Add all GCP projects to Cloud One Conformity console

 --------------------------------

 ### Permissions

-Before you start to add the projects, you need to ensure the required permissions were created at the project level or organization level:

-For more information about the required permissions, see [Custom role](https://cloudone.trendmicro.com/docs/conformity/add-a-gcp-account/#create-a-custom-role).
+The permissions that Conformity management roles will have after it has been deployed and configured are defined in:

+* <walkthrough-editor-open-file filePath="cc-roles.yaml">Conformity roles</walkthrough-editor-open-file>

-## Project setup
+## Security Project Setup

-1. Select the project from the drop-down list.
+1. Select the project from the drop-down list as your Security Project.
 2. Copy and execute the script below in the Cloud Shell to complete the project setup.

 <walkthrough-project-setup></walkthrough-project-setup>